Trei culori

-The title refers to the national flag of Romania, which is a blue-yellow-red tricolour.
+The title refers to the national flag of Romania, which is a blue-yellow-red tricolor.
 It has not undergone major changes.
 Only the distribution of the colors (in point of proportion and position) was changed to a certain extent, being made equal after the abortive Romanian revolution of 1848.
-The Romanian principalities were among the many European states during that time that were inspired by the French revolutionary spirit to make a dimensionally standardized tricolour banner as their national flag.
+The Romanian principalities were among the many European states during that time that were inspired by the French Revolutionary spirit to make a dimensionally standardized tricolour banner as their national flag.

-The song continued as the national anthem for around a month after the overthrow of the Socialist Republic, but with Porumbescu's original patriotic lyrics.
+The song continued to be used as Romania's national anthem for around a month after the overthrow of the Socialist Republic, but with Porumbescu's original patriotic lyrics.